imbaterry11/UFEED_Maize_GxE/README.md

 ### Follow this order to generate models and do model prediction
 1) Run 'UFEED_GxE_train_data_processing.R' in R to generate input files for model training. <br />
    The files generated from this step are:
    * 'harvest_data_train.csv': input training file for the harvest date prediction model.
-Ready to use model can be found here:
    * 'yield_data_train_per_env.csv': input training file for the mean yield per env model and the genotype effect model.
-Ready to use model can be found here:
    * 'yield_data_test_per_env.csv': internal testing file for the mean yield per env model and the genotype effect model (internal testing was not included in the script).
-Ready to use model can be found here:
 2) Run 'UFEED_models_training.ipynb' in Jupyter Notebook to generate the three models. <br />
    The folders generated from this step are:
-   * 'maize_harvest_model': an AutoGluon model for the prediction of harvest date
+   * 'maize_harvest_model': an AutoGluon model for the prediction of harvest date.
+Ready to use model can be found here: [link](https://cornell.box.com/s/wcmz1pn08q0demw4p6osu52jk8kk1p1i)
-   * 'maize_yield_model_env': an AutoGluon model for the prediction of mean yield per env
+   * 'maize_yield_model_env': an AutoGluon model for the prediction of mean yield per env.
+Ready to use model can be found here: [link](https://cornell.box.com/s/0z2yzjhsgi5ctm4xv7pvay2pi4i4za6n)
-   * 'maize_yield_model_geno': an AutoGluon model for the prediction of genotype effect
+   * 'maize_yield_model_geno': an AutoGluon model for the prediction of genotype effect.
+Ready to use model can be found here: [link](https://cornell.box.com/s/ivhgmmx6069jo2k4ygomwtz7cfdg83h1)
 3) Run 'UFEED_GxE_test_data_harvest_date_pred.R' in R to generate input files for harvest date prediction. <br />
    The file generated from this step is:
    * 'harvest_data_test.csv': input file for harvest date prediction